• Skip to primary navigation

 What other spices can you use

-This recipe is the ultimate comfort food recipe.
+This instant pot rice and chicken thighs recipe is the ultimate comfort food recipe.
 You can modify it based on whatever you are craving!

 Some other great seasonings include: